GaloisInc/grift/README.md

 keep track of.
 This is an area of active development, and we are open to suggestions on this.

+Known issues
+===
+Building softfloat on Darwin currently has some issues -- for whatever reason, some of the conversion functions to not work correctly in some of the corner cases.
+Therefore, some of GRIFT's behavior may not be entirely correct unless it is run in Linux.
+We are investigating this issue.

 Other information
 ===